 A wrongfully classified employee might be able to recover damages for:

 - Legal fees and court costs.

 How an Employment Rights Attorney Can Help You

-Navigating an employment lawsuit can be tricky.
+Navigating a California employment lawsuit can be tricky.
 If you feel you have been wronged as an employee, you may want to have an employment rights attorney review your case.